 SAA meetings typically happen once or twice a week.
 Recovery, though, is a daily process.
 The hours between meetings are where most of the real work, and most of the risk, lives.

-That’s where digital tools fit in.
-An accountability partner can check in on the days you don’t have a meeting.
-A structured recovery program can provide daily guidance, track your progress, and help you understand the patterns in your brain that drive compulsive behavior.
+That's where digital tools fit in.
+An accountability partner can check in on the days you don't have a meeting.
+A structured recovery toolkit can provide daily guidance, track your progress, and help you understand the patterns in your brain that drive compulsive behavior.